 There are a number of AOMs that are currently licensed for the treatment of obesity (and overweight) in the UK.
 In December 2024, the UK National Institute for Health and Care Excellence (NICE) recommended the use of tirzepatide (Mounjaro®) in the primary care setting (or specialist weight management services) for the management of those who are overweight and living with obesity18.
 Another AOM licensed currently in the UK is semaglutide (Wegovy®), however, NICE guidance currently recommends that it’s use is limited to specialist weight management services (see Table 1 below) 19.

 For tirzepatide, NICE recommends that it should be prescribed in addition to a reduced-calorie diet and increased physical activity to adults who have an initial BMI of 35 kg/m2 or more and at least 1 weight-related comorbidity.
-Data from clinical trials suggests that tirzepatide (along with dietary changes and exercise support) is more effective when compared with dietary changes and exercise support alone20.
+Data from clinical trials suggest that tirzepatide (along with dietary changes and exercise support) is more effective when compared with dietary changes and exercise support alone20.
 There has also been recent evidence and indirect comparisons that suggests tirzepatide is more effective when compared with semaglutide18, 20, 21.

-Although the Medicines and Healthcare products Regulatory Agency (MHRA) has licensed tirzepatide for use in adults with a BMI of at least 27 kg/m2 and at least 1 weight-related co-morbidity, NICE guidance recommends that the most cost-effective approach for NHS resources would include an initial BMI of at least 35 kg/m2 and at least 1 weight-related comorbidity18.
+Although the Medicines and Healthcare products Regulatory Agency (MHRA) has licensed tirzepatide for use in adults with a BMI of at least 27 kg/m2 and at least 1 weight-related co-morbidity, or a BMI of 30 without associated co-morbidities, NICE guidance recommends that the most cost-effective approach would be an initial BMI of at least 35 kg/m2 and at least 1 weight-related comorbidity18.

-It has been estimated that approximately 3.4 million patients in England would be suitable for treatment under the eligibility criteria set out by NICE guidance.
-Due to the large number of eligible patients and current lack of resources, NHS England on behalf of Integrated Care Boards (ICBs) and NHS providers, requested a funding variation request, which was accepted by NICE22.
-In the primary care setting in England, ICBs are required to fund the prescribing of tirzepatide (Mounjaro®) for obesity treatment (as an alternative to current options such as the NHS digital weight management programme or local interventions23).
-The treatment will be available in England to prioritised cohorts with the first cohort including patients with a BMI of at least 40 kg/m2 and four qualifying weight-related co-morbidities (see Table 1 below).
+It has been estimated that approximately 3.4 million patients in England would be suitable for treatment under these NICE eligibility criteria.
+Due to lack of resources however, NHS England on behalf of Integrated Care Boards (ICBs) and NHS providers, requested a “funding variation”, which was accepted by NICE22.
+In the primary care setting in England, ICBs are required to fund tirzepatide (Mounjaro®) for obesity treatment for patients with a BMI of 40 kg/m2 and four qualifying weight-related co-morbidities (see Table 1 below).
+There is as yet no guidance in N. Ireland for Health Service prescribing of tirzepatide for management of obesity alone.
+It is prescribable for the management of diabetes mellitus.

 Table 1: Summary of Licensing and Guidance Thresholds for tirzepatide (Mounjaro®) Eligibility